 The City of Gold Coast is Australia's sixth largest city, with an estimated population of over 560,000 people.
-As of 2017, the population estimate increased to 591,356.
-The Gold Coast is located 66km south-southeast of Brisbane and is positioned in the Queensland state.
+As of 2017, the population estimate increased to 591,356, making it the largest non-capital cities in Australia.
+The city has seen significant population growth since the 1920s and is one of the top tourist destinations, luring in residents and tourists alike with its beautiful coasts, thriving nightlife, and natural beauty.
+Gold Coast is located 66km south-southeast of Brisbane and is positioned in the Queensland state.

 The city is famous for its 57 kilometers of beaches and is one of the country's premier tourist destinations.
 The Gold Coast is a magnet for Chinese visitors in particular, with 295,000 visiting in 2016, a 38% increase on the preceding 12 months.
-China is the biggest source of international visitors to the Gold Coast, and on average accounted for as much as 23% of international visitor spend in the region.
+China is the most significant source of international visitors to the Gold Coast, and on average accounted for as much as 23% of foreign visitor spending in the region.
 In 2014 there were 3.5 million overnight domestic visitors and 7,819,000 international visitors.

 City Size and Population Density

 The city of Gold Coast takes up an area of approximately 414 square kilometers (160 square miles).
-The population density comes to approximately 1,428 individuals living per square kilometer (3,695 per square mile).
+The population density comes to some 1,428 persons living per square kilometer (3,695 per square mile).

 Demographics of Gold Coast

 According to the most recent Australian census, the Gold Coast is a very diverse city, with many different ethical and cultural groups residing there.
-Nearly two thirds of foreign-born residents of the city come from English-speaking countries (including New Zealand, UK and South Africa).
-However, there are increasing numbers of people moving to the city from Asia, including China, Japan, the Philippines, South Korea and India.
-Nationally, there has been a shift from European to Asian migration, particularly from southern Asia and China.
+Nearly two-thirds of foreign-born residents of the city come from English-speaking countries (including New Zealand, UK, and South Africa).
+However, there are increasing numbers of people moving to the city from Asia, including China, Japan, the Philippines, South Korea, and India.
+Nationally, there has been a shift from European to Asian migration, mainly from southern Asia and China.
 The top five birth countries of foreign-born residents are New Zealand (9.2%), UK (7.1%), South Africa (1.3%), Japan (0.8%), and China (excluding SARs and Taiwan) (0.7%).

 The top five languages spoken (at home) in Gold Coast other than English are Japanese, Mandarin, Korean, Cantonese and Italian.

-As of 2016, the most practised religion on the Gold Coast is Western Catholicism (20.8%), followed by Anglican (16.1%).
+As of 2016, the most practiced religion on the Gold Coast is Western Catholicism (20.8%), followed by Anglican (16.1%).
 32.1% of the population indicated that they are not affiliated with any religion.

 Gold Coast Population Growth